-- Rent a power washer and wash the existing concrete surface.
+- Wash the existing concrete surface with a power washer.
 This step will help the new concrete adhere to the old surface.

 - You do not want to fill in your existing control joints, so apply duct tape over them.
-You may similarly mask any other contiguous surfaces, to keep them clean.
+Likewise, mask any other contiguous surfaces to keep them clean.

 - If, by the time you get ready to apply the new concrete, the surface you power-washed has dried, thoroughly wet it again, to improve adhesion (but there should be no standing water).

 - Mix the new concrete.
-There are fancier ways to do the job, but I mixed it in a wheelbarrow, using a shovel.
+The most basic way to do so is in a wheelbarrow, using a shovel.

 - Properly mixing concrete involves adding water in stages, until the proper consistency is attained.
-Normally, I would add the water using a garden hose.
-However, I was resurfacing my concrete patio on a cool day, so I chose to use heated water to speed the setting time (following QUIKRETE's directions).
-This required me to bring out water from inside my house (fortunately, I did not need much).
+In most cases, you will add the water using a garden hose.
+However, if you are resurfacing your concrete patio on a cool day and the surface area that you need to cover is fairly small, you can bring out heated water from your house to speed the setting time.

-- Now simply begin shoveling the new concrete onto the surface and spreading it with your masonry trowel.
+- Shovel the new concrete onto the surface, and spread it with your masonry trowel.

 - If your concrete resurfacing needs to be ultra-smooth, run a concrete float over the new surface before it hardens (this is feasible if you treat only one small area at a time).